 8. Harper’s Ferry and New River Gorge, West Virginia

 West Virginia is often known for its historic coal mining operations and its rock climbing, but there are also some amazing hiking and skiing opportunities, too.
-Within West Virginia, Harper’s Ferry (a national historic park) is a cute little town to visit, marked by brick houses and sweeping industrial bridges.
-The nearby New River Gorge shouldn’t be missed either, a magnificent structure built atop a staggering valley.
-If you’re looking for mountains and woods, West Virginia is an easy and accessible weekend trip.
+Within West Virginia, Harper’s Ferry (a national historic park) is a cute little town to visit, marked by Civil War landmarks, brick houses, and sweeping industrial bridges.
+Did you know that it’s considered to be the site of a raid that helped spark the Civil War?

 For more tips on things to do in Harper’s Ferry, head to the NPS website.

 Where to Stay for Harpers Ferry & New River Gorge

 Camping: If you enjoy the outdoors and want to spend every last waking hour in it, camping is the best option for you.
 There are a variety of campsites available for tents and vans near both Harpers Ferry and New River Gorge.